3.9.9. Qt graphics framework

 The PSDK target file system includes the pre-built Qt libraries under

-and a rich set of QT demo applications under
+/usr/lib and a rich set of Qt demo applications under

 3.9.9.1.
 Demos

-provided with Qt.
-By default EGLFS will use the eglfs_kms
+Screen (EGLFS) backends.
+By default EGLFS will use the eglfs_kms backend.

 $ /usr/share/examples/opengl/hellogles3/bin/hellogles3 -platform eglfs